psuadsworkzone/psuadsworkzone.github.io/README.md

 # Penn State activities
 ***
-We set up an example data structure in the DMS to validate the directory as per task 2.1.
+We set up an example data structure in the DMS to validate the directory.

 <img src="https://github.com/psuadsworkzone/psuadsworkzone.github.io/blob/main/DataStructureInDMS.png?raw=true" >

+The data tags definition is below:

+- Stage - either "Simulation","TestTrack","OnRoad"

+- ScenarioNumber - the ID number for the Scenario

+- ScenarioShortName - the "short" name for the Scenario

+- Treatments - These are 3 subfields, for HD maps, Comms, Coatings - each for "with" and "without"

+- DataSource - either "AV" or "MappingVan" or "Roadside"

+- Per-treatment data - "MergedMap" or "ProcessedMetrics" or "CARLAScenario" or "Codes"

+- Aggregated mapping data - "Precalibration" "Prerun" "Postrun" "Postcalibration:

+- Individual run data - the run number, e.g. pass number 1 of the AV

 We did a test run to validate the mapping vehicle operation.